 These do not believe that

-Jesus was 'Christ' ( the son of God ), an odd group, like a bunch of people
+Jesus is 'Christ' ( the son of God ), an odd group, like a bunch of people

 having a bit of fun at Christianity.
-A good example of a founder
+All denominations of Christianity agree that Unitarians are 'NOT' Christians.

-seeking a reason to start a new church with a unique doctrine, for his own corrupt gains.
-Unitarians,
+start a new church with a unique doctrine, for his own corrupt gains.

-Gospel as the truth; not half, or bits, but everything.
+Gospel as the truth; not half, or bits, but everything: for through

 They belief in the